tapoban123/tapoban123/README.md

 I am an intermediate-level programmer.
 I am quite experienced with Python Programming Language.
 I have created multiple GUI-based projects using _Tkinter_ and _sqlite_ in **Python**.
-I can also write advanced MYSQL queries.
+I can also write advanced MySQL queries.
 Currently I am learning Android App Development with Flutter and Firebase.
 I haven't uploaded any project on Flutter yet, but very soon I'll be posting some of the amazing android applications created by me in Flutter framework.
 <!--
 **tapoban123/tapoban123** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.